 Pre-plant and pre-emergent herbicide options are used extensively by experienced chickpea growers.
 A spring herbicide application, either pre-seed or pre-emergent, is recommended.
 This provides early season weed control and may provide control of weeds for which no in-crop control is available.
 Special care should be taken to control perennial weeds in the fall prior to growing chickpeas.

 Sulfentrazone (Authority®), can be applied either pre-plant incorporated or surface applied pre-emergent.
 On most acres, it is mixed with glyphosate in a pre-seed or pre-emergent application.
 If applied post-seeding prior to emergence, apply within three days of seeding to prevent crop injury when emerging.
 Authority® works through root uptake in the soil, meaning precipitation must follow application for proper activation and good weed control.
-Ten to 20 mm of precipitation within 10 to 14 days is needed for optimum efficacy.
+Ten to 20 mm (.393 to .787 inches) of precipitation within 10 to 14 days is needed for optimum efficacy.
 If weeds start to grow prior to activation, the result will be poor weed control.

 Authority® (sulfentrazone) absorption by plant roots increases as soil pH decreases.
-At soil pH of 6.5 or less, which can occur even in localized areas of the root zone, greater sulfentrazone uptake can occur and explain unpredictable patterns of injury to crops.
+At a soil pH of 6.5 or less, which can occur even in localized areas of the root zone, greater sulfentrazone uptake can occur and explain unpredictable patterns of injury to crops.

 Non-herbicide options may be considered as well.
 Tillage can have a beneficial effect for control of some weeds, while having the opposite effect on others.
 For example: